 Value in Excess of Share Price

-[Discuss strong and stable cashflows; listing on BA exchange, with ADRs on NYSE; value of Socal’s position exceeds current market price – thin trading doesn’t reflect content]

-[The shares of TGS are publicly listed on the Buenos Aires Stock Exchange and the NYSE; however, the public float is small and shares are traded infrequently.
-Because of the lack of liquidity in the Argentine stock market in general and TGS shares in particular, Enron believes that the current quoted stock price for TGS of US$8.5 per share, equivalent to a market capitalization of US$479.5MM as of April 2, 2000, does not adequately reflect the true value of the Company.]
+The shares of TGS are publicly listed on the Buenos Aires Stock Exchange and the New York Stock Exchange; however, the public float is small and shares are traded infrequently.
+Because of the lack of liquidity in the TGS shares in particular and the co-controlling nature of Enron’s interest in TGS, Enron believes that the current quoted stock price for TGS of US$8.5 per share, equivalent to a market capitalization of US$479.5MM as of April 2, 2000, does not adequately reflect the true value of [the company or Enron’s interest therein].

 Transredes